jonathanshuai/airbnb-seoul/README.md

 All data is from Tom Slee's [website](http://tomslee.net/airbnb-data-collection-get-the-data)

-This is just an exploration about AirBnB housing prices.
+This is just an exploration about Seoul AirBnB housing prices.